What our clients say about us...

 Having been run almost entirely by volunteers, more professional administration was introduced gradually as the programme of courses and other activities expanded.

 Further improvements to the facilities becoming necessary, both for general maintenance and to accommodate the increased activity, the Lodge was converted to bedrooms in the early 1990s, a new wing (Waldeck) with smaller recital hall, practice rooms and bedrooms was opened in 2001 with the help of a Millennium Lottery Grant of £1.1 million.
 More accommodation and playing space was added at the Fieldfares extension, by the conversion of the Coach House and other out-buildings in 2009.
 A suite of rooms to house the Instrument Loan Scheme was established 2013.

 Constant upgrading, refurbishing and rebuilding of facilities, plus a new corporate identity, has contributed to an unending quest to widen and improve the scope of Benslow Music’s work and access to it.
 There is now a fully professional staff body running approximately 220 residential music courses annually.
 Good quality accommodation and in-house catering is available for up to 50 guests at any one time.
-Some 35 public concerts are given during the year (including a series organised by the Friends of Benslow Music).
+Some 50 public concerts and events are given during the year (including a series organised by the Friends of Benslow Music).
 The core music business is supported by the provision of Bed and Breakfast facilities for the general public and by other events through our trading company Benslow Music Enterprises.

 Thanks to the donations of Members, participants and other well-wishers, with prudent control of expenditure and the rapid establishment of online courses and live-streamed concerts, Benslow Music is well-placed for resumption, continued evolution and diversification to reach new audiences in each area of activity.